Decisions, decisions. There are already so many choices to make, that the further choice between a front and top loader

 Top Loaders vs Front Loaders: Knowing the Difference

 Before you buy a new washing machine, you need to be able to tell the difference between the two variations; front loaders and top loaders.
 Really, the only big thing that separates them is the way in which your laundry gets loaded into them.

 What is a Washing Machine Front Loaders?

-It’s all in the name with washing machines.
+It’s all in the name of washing machines.
 The front loader has a door on the front of the machine that the clothes can be loaded through.
 You’ll find a drawer on the front of the machine above the door that you can put the detergent in.

 What is a Washing Machine Top Loaders?

 Detergent is usually poured directly into the machine alongside the clothes before you start the load.
 The controls are also on the top of the machine.
 They are heavier and bulkier than front loaders, but also have a larger capacity for clothes.

 Top Factors to Consider When Choosing Between a Front Loaders vs a Top Loaders

 Now you know the difference, but do you know which one you want?
 There are quite a few things to consider before you make the final choice, and you might be surprised by which one ends up best suited to your home.